CompVis/stable-diffusion/README.md

 The script uses the readline library to allow for in-line editing, command history (up and down arrows), autocompletion, and more.

-Note that this has only been tested in the Linux environment.
-Testing and tweaking for Windows is in progress.
+The script is confirmed to work on Linux and Windows systems.
+It should work on MacOSX as well, but this is not confirmed.
+Note that this script runs from the command-line (CMD or Terminal window), and does not have a GUI.

 ~~~~
 (ldm) ~/stable-diffusion$ python3 ./scripts/dream.py